Judah-254/Stem-Training/README.md

   >Indexes
   >Strings as lists or not
   >Nested lists (matrixes")
- Assignment: Build a complex calculator to receive input from the user and manipulate values (USE THE WHILE AND FOR LOOPS)
+ Assignment: Build a complex calculator to receive input from the user and manipulate values
+ ## Day-5
+ Lists manipulation